turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 ```

 * What we've done in that line of code above is we told the computer, "Hey, I want you to create a variable called address, and I want you to store in it the string, "1313 Mockingbird Lane".
+* Every time I need to use my address, I only have to type the word `address`!

 ---